Kyiv rocked by blasts from Russian cruise missiles, Ukraine says | Law-Order

 Kyiv rocked by blasts from Russian cruise missiles, Ukraine says

-Russia hit Kyiv with cruise missiles fired from the Caspian Sea on Sunday, striking a rail car repair facility in the Ukrainian capital, in the first such attack for weeks, Ukraine's army and railway chief said.
-Dark smoke funneled into the sky above Kyiv's eastern outskirts.
-At least one person was hospitalized though no deaths were immediately reported, Mayor Vitaly Klitschko said.
+Russia hit Kyiv with cruise missiles fired from the Caspian Sea on Sunday, striking a rail car repair facility in the Ukrainian capital, in the first such attack for weeks, Ukraine's army and the country's railway chief said.
+Dark smoke funnelled into the sky above Kyiv's eastern outskirts.
+At least one person was hospitalised though no deaths were immediately reported, Mayor Vitali Klitschko said.

+Ukrainian air defences shot down one incoming missile at around 6 a.m. local time (0300 GMT), the military said.
+Kyiv resident Kostyantyn Nikitenko, who lives near the repair facility, said that he immediately took shelter in his apartment’s corridor when he heard several powerful explosions around that time.

+“Every 10-30 seconds the next explosions came.
+With every new explosion, it was more and more powerful, and I got the impression that it was getting closer and closer,” he said, adding that afterwards he saw a 100-metre column of black smoke emerging from behind a nearby building.
+“There hasn’t been a strike on Kyiv in a while, and perhaps most people, including myself, developed a kind of illusion that the worst was behind us.
+But this was a reminder that the war is still going on,” Nikitenko said.

 Presidential adviser Mykhailo Podolyak called on the West to impose more sanctions on Russia to punish it for the strikes and to supply more weapons to Ukraine.
 "The Kremlin resorts to new insidious attacks.
 Today’s missile strikes at Kyiv have only one goal - kill as many as possible," he wrote in a tweet.